basileroth75/question-answering-infersent/README.md

 # question-answering-infersent
-This project was done during the class MTI830.
+This project was done during the class MTI830 at ETS in Montreal.

 The idea is from its authors Basile Roth and Brice Brousseau-Rigaudie and was implemented by themselves.